 - Place a clock close by so you can see the time.

-- Place a calendar or clearly visible note that identifies the date - “Today is Monday, October 12, 2015.”
+- Place a calendar or clearly visible note that identifies the date, such as “today is Monday, February 12, 2018.”

 - Minimize noise levels in the room.

 - Continue to help you wear your hearing aids or glasses when possible.

 - Talk calmly and softly.

 - Explain all actions before they’re done.
 For example, they can say “I am going to turn you now.”

 - Give you oxygen, if recommended by your doctor.